 The network topology enables tracing analysis and rapid retrieval of network features.
 When edits occur on a trace network, affected parts of the network topology are displayed as dirty areas to indicate that the network topology does not match the edited features.
 A validate network topology operation will update the features in the area where edits took place and produce accurate tracing results.

 To learn more, see Network topology.

 A preset template allows you to quickly place a complex collection of features.
-Preset templates create all types of associations as well as place network features.
 Preset templates are part of the core ArcGIS Pro editing framework.

 A simple edge allows resources to enter one end of the edge and exit the other end of the edge.
 The resource cannot be siphoned off or exit along the simple edge; it can only leave the edge at its endpoint.
 An example of a simple edge is a first-order stream in a hydrological network.
 First-order streams can feed other streams but can have no tributaries themselves.
 Simple edges are always connected to two junctions, one at each end, and do not support midspan connectivity.

 A single-user deployment is an alternate deployment pattern for a trace network stored in a file geodatabase.
 While concurrent access is enabled for read-only operations, locking at the feature dataset level of a file geodatabase prevents editing by more than one user.

 Learn more about using an enterprise deployment for the trace network on an enterprise geodatabase.